Membership

 Lifelong pension

-• You can begin receiving pension from age 60 to 80.
+- You can choose to begin receiving pension from ages 60 to 80.

-• If you choose to begin receiving pension earlier, the estimated pension amount goes down 0.45 – 0.65% for each month you choose to bring forward.
+- If you choose to begin receiving pension earlier, the estimated pension amount is decreased for each month you choose to bring forward.

-• If you choose to begin receiving pension later, the estimated pension amount goes up 0.56 – 3.55% for each month you move back.
+- If you choose to begin receiving pension later, the estimated pension amount is increased for each month you move back.

 Spouse pension

-If a fund member dies, the spouse is entitled to spousal pension for two years, granted that the fund member was an active member before passing or has acquired certain rights.
+If a fund member dies, the spouse is entitled to spouse pension for two years, granted that the fund member was an active member before passing or had begun receiving pension payments.

-• If the spouse has children younger than 18 years of age, the full spouse entitlement is maintained until the youngest child reaches the age of 18.
+- If the spouse has children younger than 18 years of age, the spouse pension is maintained until the youngest child reaches the age of 18.

-• If the spouse is more than 50% disabled and younger than 67 when the member dies, their full entitlement will be maintained if the disability applies.
+- If the spouse is more than 50% disabled and younger than 67 at the time of passing, the spouse pension will be maintained as long as the disability applies.

 Disability pension

-• Disability pension is based on the assessed level of disability (for example, 50% disability means 50% entitlement)
+- Disability pension is based on the assessed level of disability (for example, 50% disability means 50% disability pension)

 Dividing premiums